-Membership is available as a yearly or quarterly subscription (all prices in USD) that renews automatically.
+Membership is available as an annual, monthly, or quarterly subscription (all prices in USD) that renews automatically.
 Lifetime membership, team plans for six or more people, and a subscription to free articles and updates are now available.
 To give The New Consumer annual membership as a gift, click here.

 The New Consumer is currently a one-person operation that’s primarily funded by membership.
 Please consider your subscription an investment in a small but ambitious independent media startup.
 I appreciate your support!

 The Executive Briefing